One of the Best Outdoor Trips on a Spring Break in Texas Hill Country

 We checked the map and it showed that the River Trail would take us to Gorman Falls.
 It was a long and tiresome hike, and my husband didn’t make it to Gorman Falls because he had to pick up the car.

-Don’t make the same mistake on hiking to Gorman Falls as us.
-Although, it’s another experience in itself.
+Don’t follow our mistake hiking to Gorman Falls, although it’s another experience in itself.

 Back to downtown Fredericksburg, stop at Clear River Ice Cream.
 You deserve a sweet treat after a hike at Colorado Bend.